-Allot of times when programming a PLC you need to track what has previously happened.
+A lot of times when programming a PLC you need to track what has previously happened.
 Shift registers allow you to do just that.
 The Click PLC has a shift register in the instruction set.
 We will discuss the shift register and look at an example.
-Keep on Reading!

-Allot of times when programming a PLC you need to track what has previously happened.
+When programming a PLC, you need to track what has previously happened.
 Shift registers allow you to do just that.
-We will look at a PLC basic tutorial of a conveyor belt and reject station.
-Following the 5 steps to program development this PLC programming example should fully explain the function of shift registers.
-Ladder will be our PLC programming language.
+We will look at a PLC basic tutorial on a conveyor belt and reject station.
+Following the five steps to program development, this PLC programming example should fully explain the function of shift registers.
+Ladder logic will be our PLC programming language.

 Define the task: